 Begin your selection by asking: Why do I want a tree?
 For shade and cooling?
 For a windbreak?
 To attract and shelter wildlife?
 For beautiful flowers, leaves, bark or fruit?
 To block the view of the neighbor’s less-than-lovely backyard, or to screen your house from the road, or the driveway from the house?
 The purpose the tree will eventually serve helps determine the form to select.
 A tree’s growth rate also may have a bearing on your choice.
 The slower growers are hardwoods and tend to live longer.
 If it’s important to establish shade or have flowers relatively quickly, choose a fast-growing tree.
 They are typically small, have soft wood and don’t live as long.

 A Place for Everything, and Everything in its Place

 In general, smaller trees should be placed near the house and the taller ones farther out in the yard or at its edge.
-Scale trees to their surroundings by using small or medium-sized varieties form smaller houses and yards.
+Scale the selected trees to their surroundings by using small or medium-sized varieties form smaller houses and yards.
 And always consider mature tree size when evaluating a planting size.
 Deciduous trees lose their leaves in the fall and are bare all winter though the leaves often give a final show of beautiful color before dropping.
 They are wonderful planted on the south and west sides of houses to provide cooling in the summer and yet allow warmth and light in the winter.
 Evergreen trees retain their foliage year round for winter interest in the landscape and are excellent windbreaks on the northern side of buildings.

 Take the Bitter with the Sweet, or Every Cloud has a Silver Lining